WisTex/Development-Guide-Docs/docs/README.md

 | license    | Document license                                  |
 | copyright  | Copyright owner (organization or individual)      |
 | tags       | Search and classification tags                    |

-## Source Readability

-Documentation should be formatted for readability in both rendered form and source form.

-When multiple Markdown formats produce the same rendered output, prefer the format that is easier for humans to read and maintain in the raw Markdown source.

-Examples include:

-- Aligning table columns for readability
-- Using consistent spacing
-- Favoring clear formatting over compact formatting
-- Organizing content to make editing and review easier

-Git repositories, pull requests, and code reviews often involve reading the Markdown source directly.
-Source readability is therefore considered part of the documentation quality.

 ## Headings